-Other approaches using some tensor completion can be found in~\cite{DolgovScheichl2019alsCross, Espig2014}.
-In~\cite{EigelFarchmin2021expTT}, a general projection based method is developed to govern the approximation error of arbitrary surrogates.
-Since it can be employed with a wide range of coefficient fields, it is very much in the spirit of our method and is used in Section~\ref{sec:discretization}.
+Alternatively, methods based on tensor completion~\cite{DolgovScheichl2019alsCross, Espig2014} or Galerkin projection~\cite{EigelFarchmin2021expTT} have been developed in recent years.
+The approach presented in~\cite{EigelFarchmin2021expTT} even allows to govern the approximation error with quantities computed during the approximation, avoiding any computational overhead.
+Since this can be employed with a wide range of coefficient fields, it is very much in the spirit of our method and is used in Section~\ref{sec:discretization}.
 The basis for the least-squares tensor regression of parametric PDE solutions was laid with the VMC method in~\cite{EigelTrunschke2019vmc}.
 An alternative technique is the tensor cross approximation of~\cite{Oseledets2010}.
 From a practical point of view, a major difference of the two methods lies in the integration of training samples.
 The cross approximation evaluates the parametric black-box solver during runtime as the interpolation points are chosen adaptively (``active learning''), whereas the VMC method assumes precomputed (randomly sampled) evaluations of the solver for random parameter realizations (``passive learning'').